Hervé Baron, Vice President of Human Resources at Mac Donald's France was the guest on our podcast on the future of work.

 The world's leading fast-food company is thwarting these usual processes, which are now considered outdated by candidates.
 Hervé Baron invites them to send a video CV.
 The company's HR vice-president advocates role-playing to select new recruits.

-There are also "a lot of part-time mothers who are trying to reconcile their professional life with their children's schedules, and more and more young retirees who are looking for an additional income.
+There are also "a lot of part-time moms who are trying to reconcile their professional life with their children's schedules, and more and more young retirees who are looking for an additional income."

 As a result, Mac Donald's has no reason to be ashamed of its retention rate.
-67% of employees have been with the company for more than 5 years!
+67% of employees have more than 5 years of seniority!

 Offishall is an employee presence management solution that aims to support organizations in the implementation of the hybrid work mode, i.e. the alternation between telework and face-to-face.
 Every day, the company allows thousands of users to know who is where when and therefore to find themselves in the office (better).
 The Offishall Planning tool contributes to boosting the attractiveness of structures by helping them to take up the great HR challenge of the decade: that of work flexibility.